 With Excess Reduction Budget Renters' financial liability is limited

-Provided you comply with the terms of the Budget rental agreement your financial liability for loss and/or damage to either the Budget vehicle and/or third party property is limited to a pre-determined amount.
-There are only three exemption events for which the renter must take total financial responsibility.
-These events are detailed under the Exempted Events heading below.
+Provided you comply with the terms of the Budget rental agreement, and provided you accept and pay for the Loss Damage Waiver option on the rental document (or if it is included in your rate), your financial liability for loss and/or damage to either the Budget vehicle and/or third party property is limited to a pre-determined amount, except in relation to three key exemption events for which the renter must take total financial responsibility.
+These events are detailed under the Exempted Events heading in paragraph 6 below.

 The liability (called an excess) varies depending on the category of vehicle and the age of the driver.
 The standard excess is a substantial amount but is still a small proportion of the value of the Budget vehicle.
 Your standard excess amount will be advised to you at the time of rental and will be shown on your rental agreement.

-Provided you comply with the terms of the Budget rental agreement, Excess Reduction ensures that for any particular loss or damage to the Budget vehicle or third party property you will not have a liability greater than the reduced excess even if the damage was caused by your mistake.
-This is genuine no fault protection.
+Provided you comply with the terms of the Budget rental agreement, Excess Reduction ensures that for any particular loss or damage to the Budget vehicle or third party property you will not, except in relation to the exempted events set out in paragraph 6 below, have a liability greater than the reduced excess even if the damage was caused by your mistake.

-A. There are three categories of damage and/or loss for which the renter must take full financial responsibility.
-Excess Reduction; does not cover these events and neither does the standard excess.
-For attentive, careful drivers using the Budget vehicle sensibly and legally these events are most unlikely to occur.
+A. There are three key categories of damage and/or loss for which the renter must take full financial responsibility.
+Excess Reduction does not cover these events and neither does the standard excess.
+You are also not covered if you breach the rental agreement.

 1. Overhead damage

-Overhead damage means any damage above the top of the door seal the top of the front and back windscreens.
+Overhead damage means any damage above the top of the door seal the top of the front and back windscreens (except for hail damage).
 Extra care needs to be taken when driving trucks and some buses due to height restrictions.

 Boom gates in car parks and at hotels can seriously damage cars and drivers unused to the height of people-movers should take extra care.